alexmaverickp/alexmaverickp.github.io/docs/projects/index.md

 **[Nature-based Solution: Proposed Riparian Buffer Restoration and Protection Strategy for Pulangui River Basin, Bukidnon](pulangui.md)**

-This project proposes a nature-based riparian buffer restoration and protection strategy for the Pulangui River Basin in Bukidnon, Philippines, using GIS and remote sensing to identify degraded zones and prioritize restoration areas.
-The work aims to support sustainable watershed management through evidence-based, spatially explicit planning.
-This project was submitted to a competition organized by Geographic Innovations for Development Solutions, Inc. on Nature-based Solutions in your locality, and was awarded a Consolation Prize.
+This project proposes a nature-based riparian buffer restoration and protection strategy for the Pulangui River Basin in Bukidnon, Philippines, using GIS-based watershed analysis to identify sediment-prone and degraded riparian zones requiring ecological restoration.
+The workflow integrates terrain analysis, hydrologic modeling, land cover exposure, and riparian buffer assessment to support flood resilience and sustainable watershed management through spatially explicit planning.

+The project was developed as an entry to the Geographic Innovations for Development Solutions, Inc. (GRIDS) Mapping Contest with the theme: Enhancing flood management and resilience through nature-based solutions, and was awarded a Consolation Prize.

 `QGIS` `Google Earth Engine` `ChatGPT Plus`